There are so many benefits of taking a mindful shower meditation.

 - Create a relaxing experience when you shower.
-Use scents that you find relaxing and make sure the temperature of the water is pleasant.
+Use relaxing scents.

-- Set your intent and remind yourself that you are taking a mindful shower to get clean in both the body and the mind, and to cultivate inner peace.
+- Set your intent and remind yourself that you are taking a mindful shower to clean both your body and mind.

 - Get in the shower and take ten deep breaths to relax.

-- Now follow your consciousness around your body while you are cleaning, similar to how you would do in Jon Kabat Zinn’s Body Scan meditation.
+- Now follow your consciousness around your body while you are cleaning, like you would do in Jon Kabat Zinn’s Body Scan meditation.

 - Focus on cultivating self-love as you clean your body.
 Remind yourself how beautiful and precious your body is.